-1. Black scrub pants 2.
-Clarendon College shirt 3.
+1. Black slacks or skirt 2.
+Black lab jacket 3.
 Type of athletic shoe (with comfortable sole, you will be standing during practical class) 4.
-No hats, visors, or bandanas will be allowed 5.
+No hats, visors, or bandanas will be allowed.
+We are in the hair industry 5.
 Hair and make-up must be complete before clocking in.